 For anyone interested in an apprenticeship-type arrangement, we would consider offering mentoring in exchange for receiving volunteer assistance with the site.

-Again, as mentioned above, if you would like to work with Mindful Healthy Life as an expert guest blogger for a fee or to get exposure as a partner, see our Work With Me page for a list of a la carte services and our Partnership Opportunities page for the different levels of partnership, all of which include publication of a blog post by or about you/your business/your organization.
+If you would like to work with Mindful Healthy Life as an expert guest blogger or to get exposure as a partner, see our Work With Me page for a list of a la carte services and our Partnership Opportunities page for the different levels of partnership, all of which include publication of a blog post by or about you/your business/your organization.

 Archival detail for reference only – no submissions accepted at this time